 2. Sewing Blogs

 Blogs are great for teaching sewing.
-They all teach different things as well.
-I share easy patterns along with garmet sew-a-longs.
-Some bloggers teach the very basics and others are for advanced techniques.
+They teach different things as well.
+I share easy patterns and sew-a-longs.
+Some bloggers teach the very basics and others offer more advanced techniques.
 Two great blogs that comes to mind are Made by Dana and Sweet Red Poppy.
 I love both of their sites.
 They're fun and bright.
-They both share tons of beginner-friendly patterns and have YouTube channels.
+They both share beginner-friendly patterns and have YouTube channels as well.
 There are hundreds and hundreds of sewing blogs out there, and there's something for everyone.

 3. Online Sewing School

 The sewing queen, Mimi G has recently launched her sewing school.
-I am not sure about the price or levels (if there are levels) because I haven't joined although, I'm sure it's worth every penny.
+I am not sure about the price or levels (if there are levels) because I haven't joined.
+Although, I'm sure it's worth every penny.
 She was the first sewing blog I came across back in the day so, I had to include her.
 She has opened the world for home sewers and I'm thankful for her.

 5. Craftsy and National Sewing Circle

-These paid membership sites are great for beginners or those who want to learn new skills.
-If you don't have access to a friend, you can pay an annual fee and take the classes online.
+The paid membership sites are great for beginners or those who want to learn new skills.
+If you don't have access to a friend, you can pay an annual fee and take classes online.
 Craftsy has tons of videos and you can choose what works for you.
-I have taken the bra-making class and love to make my own bras.
-I started pattern drafting for my own body through their classes as well.
+I took the bra-making class and love making my own bras.
+I started pattern drafting for my own body through one of their classes as well.
 They run sales occasionally so, look for those as a budget-friendly option.
-Craftsy has changed hands recently so, their payment method might work differently than before.

-I'm not familiar with the National Sewing Circle, so choose that option at your own risk. ;)
+I'm not familiar with the National Sewing Circle, but I'm sure they're great too.

 Stocking up on notions can be pricey.
 If you follow these tips and check these places listed below, you'll save money.
 If you decide sewing is your jam and want to buy all things 10 years down the road then, by all means, do it.
 But, for now, let's get the biggest bang for our buck!